PLATELET-RICH PLASMA (PRP)

 Surecell PRP tubes are now available for purchase.

 For further information on our services such as the cost of PRP injections, please read our FAQ below.
-Alternatively, feel free to contact Surecell Australia at (03) 9822 9996 or email us at email@example.com and we will ensure a staff member will assist with your query.
+Alternatively, feel free to contact Surecell Australia at (03) 9822 9996 or email us at firstname.lastname@example.org and we will ensure a staff member will assist with your query.